 Lubrication points will be the same as would be expected in most any model locomotive.
-On the locomotive power trucks the bearing is behind the wheel so a small drop of light plastic compatible oil can be used behind each wheel as necessary.
+On the locomotive power trucks the bearing surface for the axles are behind the wheel so a small drop of light plastic compatible oil can be used behind each wheel as necessary.
 The interior of the both the A and B units are filled with circuit boards and wiring for the many features of your UP 8,500hp "Big Blow" Super Turbine Locomotive so great care must be taken when applying lubrication to areas that may require lubrication inside the locomotive.
 Refer to the below disassembly instructions and exploded diagrams to understand how to remove the body to access the inner workings of the locomotive.
 Lubrication points inside the model would be the motor bearings, where a small drop of oil between the motor ends and the brass flywheels, on the motor shaft, will be sufficient.
 The other location would be the at the worm shafts on the top of the gearboxes.
 These too can use a small drop of oil at both ends of the shaft.
 One end being where the driveshafts are attached to the metal worm shaft and the other being the opposite end where the shaft slightly protrudes out of the bearing.
 Grease can be applied to the gear box gear by removing the worm cover and then the worm and shaft.
 Once the worm and shaft are removed a small amount of grease can be applied to the top gear box gear, the one that contacts the worm gear then the worm and worm cover can be reinstalled.
 As the locomotive runs the grease will be distributed inside the gearbox to all the gears.
 Whenever possible, avoid contact of lubricants with the model's exterior finish.
 Oils and greases can possibly harm the factory paint and lettering; any excess that may make contact should be gently wiped away with a paper towel or other fine cloth.
-Due the delicate nature of the interior components inside the lubrication process.
+Due the delicate nature of the interior components inside the locomotives if there is any concern it may be best to contact your local dealer or contact us directly to help guide you through the lubrication process.